lammps/lammps/doc/src/Howto_rheo.rst

 viscosity, pressure, and status.
 If thermal evolution is modeled, one must use atom style rheo/thermal which also include a local temperature and conductivity.
-The status variable uses bitmasking to track various properties of a particle such as its current phase (fluid or solid) and its location relative to a surface.
+The status variable uses bitmasking to track various properties of a particle such as its current state of matter (fluid or solid) and its location relative to a surface.
 Many of these properties (and others) can be easily accessed using
 :doc:`compute rheo/property/atom <fix_rheo_property_atom>`.

 Fluid interactions, including pressure forces, viscous forces, and heat exchange,